 The Company, under ASC Topic 740, follows the asset and liability method of accounting for income taxes under which deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax laws and tax rates, in each jurisdiction where the Company operates, and applied to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities assets and liabilities are measured using enacted tax be recovered or settled.

-is recognized in income in the period that includes the enactment date.
+The effect on deferred tax assets and liabilities due to a change in tax rates is recognized in income in the period that includes the enactment date.
 In addition, the amounts of any future tax benefits are reduced by a valuation allowance to the extent such benefits are not expected to be realized on a more-likely-than-not basis.
 The Company calculates estimated income taxes in each of the jurisdictions in which it operates.
 This process involves estimating actual current tax expense along with assessing temporary differences resulting from differing treatment of items for both book and tax purposes.